gkalpak/ng-maintain-utils/README.md

 ## Description

-A private collection of utilities for developing tools to help maintain AngularJS-related GitHub repositories.
+A private collection of utilities for developing tools to help maintain (AngularJS-related) GitHub repositories.

 ## Usage

 _You_ should generally not use it.
 You would use tools built on top of it, for example:

+- [ng-cla-check][ng-cla-check]
 - [ng-pr-merge][ng-pr-merge]

 _I_ may use it for building other tools (see above).
 Here is a brief overview of what's in the box: